All Products

 }

-Session Manager depends on Cloud Assistant.
-You can use one of the following methods to check whether Cloud Assistant Agent is installed on the instance.
+Session Manager requires Cloud Assistant.
+Use one of the following methods to check whether Cloud Assistant Agent is installed on the instance.

-Cloud Assistant Agent is pre-installed on ECS instances that are created from Alibaba Cloud public images on or after December 1, 2017.
-For ECS instances created before December 1, 2017, you must manually install Cloud Assistant Agent.
-For more information, see Install Cloud Assistant Agent.
+Cloud Assistant Agent is pre-installed on ECS instances created from Alibaba Cloud public images after December 1, 2017.
+For earlier instances, manually install Cloud Assistant Agent.
+See Install the Cloud Assistant Agent.

 aliyun ecs DescribeCloudAssistantStatus --region cn-hangzhou --RegionId 'cn-hangzhou' --InstanceId.1 'i-bp1******'